nazid-khan/tic-tack-toe-project/README.md

 # Tic-Tack-Toe Game

-A brief description of a game named "Tic-Tack-Toe Game". it was very cool game makes for fun. you can definately play on your free time
+A brief description of a game named "Tic-Tack-Toe ". it was very cool game makes for fun. you can definately play on your free time